Rendsburg: History

 Rendsburg's foundation date is unknown though some form of fortifications was established by Bjørn Svendsen 1099–1100.
 Rendsburg was first mentioned in 1199.
 An old form of its name was Reinoldesburch.

 It became a part of Holstein in the 13th century, but was transferred to Schleswig in 1460.
 Many times the town passed from Danish to German control and vice versa.
-In the German-Danish War in 1864 Rendsburg was finally seized by Kingdom of Prussia and Austria.
-After 1866 the town was annexed by the Kingdom of Prussia.
+In the German-Danish War in 1864 Rendsburg was finally seized by the Kingdom of Prussia and the Austrian Empire, and after 1866, the town was annexed by Prussia.
 Since that time it has remained part of Germany.

 Although the Eider is navigable for small craft from its mouth on the North Sea to Rendsburg, the town's importance rose in 1895, when the Kiel Canal was finished.
 The much larger ships that could navigate the Kiel Canal meant that, although situated inland, Rendsburg became a seaport and a dockyard.